Pyaar To Hona Hi Tha: Plot

-Rahul has gone to Palam Beach with Nisha, and Sanjana, still in love with Rahul, is determined to separate them.
-She and Shekhar go to Palam Beach and find Rahul and Nisha, and Shekhar pretends to be Sanjana's boyfriend to make Rahul jealous, all the while being careful not to reveal his true feelings to her.
+Rahul has gone to Palam Beach with Nisha, and Sanjana, still in love with Rahul, is determined to get Rahul back.
+Sanjana and Shekhar go to Palam Beach and find Rahul and Nisha, and Shekhar pretends to be Sanjana's boyfriend to make Rahul jealous, all the while being careful not to reveal his true feelings to her.
 Sanjana, unfortunately, opts for another plot – acting as a rich heiress – and makes Rahul rethink his relationship with her.
 Shekhar and Sanjana are invited to Nisha's birthday party, where she announces that she and Rahul are engaged.
 Sanjana is shocked, and in a moment realizes that she has fallen for the brooding, intense Shekhar.
 However, she does not tell him, not knowing that he loves her as well.

-One day, Inspector Khan finds Sanjana and tells her that Shekhar has stolen the necklace and that he wants it back without having to arrest him for theft.
-Sanjana, knowing how important the necklace is for Shekhar, gives it back to Inspector Khan but tells her boss in Paris to get all her francs, convert them to rupees, and give them to Shekhar.
-She then tells Shekhar that she sold the necklace and that she has decided to return to France.
-After Sanjana leaves, Inspector Khan tells Shekhar what Sanjana did for him, and he rushes off to the airport to tell Sanjana of his love.
-He manages to stop her flight from taking off.
+One day, Inspector Khan finds Sanjana and tells her that Shekhar has stolen the necklace and that if he gets the necklace back, he will not arrest Shekhar.
+Sanjana, knowing how important the necklace is for Shekhar, gives it back to Inspector Khan and tells her boss in Paris to send all her savings in Indian rupees.
+She gives that money to Shekhar but tells him that she sold the necklace and that she has decided to return to France.
+After Sanjana leaves, Inspector Khan tells Shekhar what Sanjana did for him, and he rushes off to the airport to tell Sanjana he loves her.
+He creates a ruckus and manages to stop her flight from taking off.
 Shekhar tells Sanjana he loves her, and she tearfully confesses that she loves him too.
 The two embrace on the plane in front of the cheering passengers.